 - a.
-The City's approval or denial of an application for a filming permit shall be provided to the applicant in writing within $\frac{10-5}{2}$ days of the receipt of a complete application.
-Failure by the City to respond within $\frac{10-5}{2}$ days does not automatically signify the City's approval of the application. - a.b.
+The City's approval or denial of an application for a filming permit shall be provided to the applicant in writing within 5 days of the receipt of a complete application.
+Failure by the City to respond within 5 days does not automatically signify the City's approval of the application. - b.
 Applicants who are denied a permit for filming on a public right of way or private property may appeal said denial pursuant to Section 27-277 of the City Code.
-This right shall not apply to any filming on City-owned property. - b.c.
-Conditions to issuing a permit include, but are not limited to: the execution of a Property Use Agreement for the use of City Property. - 1.-The City may require that an approximately five-second long logo that promotes Dunwoody be visible within its presentation for the life of the project and the City be mentioned in the end-credits as owner of the property used for filming.
+This right shall not apply to any filming on Cityowned property.

-- 2. The City may require a Property Use Agreement to be executed by the applicant and/or production company for use of the City Property. - 1.
-The Property Use Agreement shall be accompanied by a valid Insurance Certificate for the production company, naming the City of Dunwoody as additional insured, and providing at least a \$1,000,000 umbrella liability policy and \$1,000,000 automobile policy. - 32.
-As part of the Property Use Agreement, The City may institute additional conditions on filming so as to ensure the City's primary responsibility to provide service and protection to the general public is not impaired and to protect the health, safety and welfare of the citizens of the City. - 3.
+- c.
+Conditions to issuing a permit include, but are not limited to the execution of a Property Use Agreement for the use of City Property. - The Property Use Agreement shall be accompanied by a valid Insurance Certificate for the production company, naming the City of Dunwoody as additional insured, and providing at least a \$1,000,000 umbrella liability policy and \$1,000,000 automobile policy. - 2.
+As part of the Property Use Agreement, the City may institute additional conditions on filming so as to ensure the City's primary responsibility to provide service and protection to the general public is not impaired and to protect the health, safety and welfare of the citizens of the City. - 3.
 Depending on the proposed uses of City Property, as part of the Property Use Agreement, the City may determine a cash bond to be appropriate.
-In this event the City shall advise the film contact of the amount, and this bond shall be remitted to the City before the filming permit is issued. - e.d.
+In this event the City shall advise the film contact of the amount, and this bond shall be remitted to the City before the filming permit is issued. - d.
 Reasons for denial of a filming permit include, but are not limited to: - 1.
 False or incomplete information on the application; - 2.
 The filming will disrupt traffic within the City beyond practical solution; - 3.
 The filming will interfere with access to fire stations and/or fire hydrants; - 4.
 The location of the filming will cause undue hardship to adjacent businesses or residents beyond practical solution; or - 5.
-The filming will cause disruption of public services which would unreasonably impact the remainder of the City. - 6.-The film includes material or scenes that violate Georgia's obscenity laws; - 7.-The film depicts the City, its officials, officers, employees, agents and/or representatives in a manner as to portray foolishness, incompetence, evil, indifference or dereliction of duty, or otherwise presents them in a negative or embarrassing light; or
+The filming will cause disruption of public services which would unreasonably impact the remainder of the City. - 4.

-- 8.-The film contact fails to comply with any terms required by this policy or other applicable Ordinances of the City of Dunwoody. - 4.
 Revocation of a Filming Permit - a.
 Reasons for revocation of a filming permit include, but are not limited to: - 1.
 False information on the application or failure to comply with all terms and conditions of the permit; - 2.
-Failure to arrange for or adequately remit all applicable fees, deposits, insurance, or bonds to the City; or - 3.
-Existence of disaster, public calamity, riot or other emergency as the City determines, in its sole discretion, to be an impact upon the public health, safety, and welfare.
+Failure to arrange for or adequately remit all applicable fees, deposits, insurance, or bonds to the City; or

+3. Existence of disaster, public calamity, riot or other emergency as the City determines, in its sole discretion, to be an impact upon the public health, safety, and welfare.

-VIV.
-Permit Fees
+V. Permit Fees